IuryAlves/RPG-Pygame/README.md

-## Game develop with python and pygame
+## Game developed with python and pygame

 to use run `python rpg.py`